University of International Relations

 The U.S.-China Energy and Climate Cooperation Working Group, led by Dr. Joanna Lewis, convenes key U.S.-based stakeholders.
 The group will meet quarterly over the course of the 2018-2019 academic year to share information on ongoing “Track I” activities, opportunities for “Track II” cooperation, and developments in U.S. and Chinese energy and climate policy that influence the bilateral dynamic and wider global agenda.
 In spring 2019 the group will host a public colloquium on Georgetown’s campus with Chinese participants.

-For an overview of Georgetown’s engagement with climate change issues across schools and programs, visit the Global Georgetown website and explore the links below.
+For an overview of Georgetown’s engagement with climate change issues across schools and programs, visit the Global Georgetown website.

 In June 2016 the Initiative constituted a U.S.-China Research Group on Climate Change.
 In this video members of the research group discuss the importance of U.S.-China collaboration on climate change and how the Georgetown U.S.-China Initiative contributes to bilateral dialogue and advances research on key academic and policy issues.